mansengstedt/spring-ai-llms/README.md

 # Chatbot client

-The service acting as a client, uses many different tools for chatting with different LLMs like Ollama, Docker, Anthropic and OpenAI.
+The service, acting as a client, uses many different tools for chatting with different LLMs like Ollama, Docker, Anthropic and OpenAI.

 ### Ollama